Nestor Tulagan

 Research Overview

-Professor Tulagan uses strength-based and promotive theoretical frameworks that highlight the cultural assets that minoritized families possess but are often disregarded by deficit-based research.
+Professor Tulagan uses strength-based and promotive theoretical frameworks that highlight the cultural assets that minoritized individuals possess but are often disregarded by deficit-based research.
 Aligned with this commitment to diversity, equity, and inclusion, he has also partnered with local communities and academic programs to deliver research-based and family-informed workshops that aim to enhance parents’ educational support at home.

 Selected Publications